Kotlin/anko/README.md

     ...
     defaultConfig {
         ...
-        minSdkVersion 15 // Min SDK version is 15
+        minSdkVersion 15 // Min SDK version is 15 in this example targetSdkVersion 23
-        targetSdkVersion 23
         ...
     }